Tips to reduce your risk

 Wear a mask

-If you are leaving home you should wear a face mask such as a cloth mask or surgical mask if it is difficult to keep 1.5 metres apart from others.
+If you are leaving home you should wear a face mask such as a cloth mask or surgical mask.

 Cleaning and disinfecting high touch surfaces regularly (for example phones, keyboards, door handles, light switches, bench tops) can help stop the spread of coronavirus (COVID-19).